TakuyaMats/professional-README-generator/Develop/README.md

-# undefined
+# professional README generator

 ## Description

 What was your motivation?

-- yes
+- to create a README generator

 Why did you build this project?

-- undefined
+- so that I can quickly create a professional README for a new project

 What problem does it solve?

-- undefined
+- to save time creating a README file

 What did you learn?

-- undefined
+- to use the npm inquirer prompt and using node.js

 ## Table of Contents